kamleshp45/eau_scripts/README.md

 - Run 'python -m venv env' to create a virtual environment.
 It will create 'env' folder inside your repository.
 - Run 'source env/Scripts/activate' to activate the virtual environment.
 - Run 'pip install -r requirements.txt' to install all the dependencies in your virtual environment.
-- Go to config.py and add your github_token.
+- Create a new file 'github_token.txt' and add your github token there.
+Make sure there is no extra line at the end of file.

 Now your system is ready to execute the script.
 Follow below commands to run the script.